-Palm Thermal is the corporate vehicle for ABCl's entry in the power generation business.
+Palm Thermal is the corporate vehicle for ABCI's entry in the power generation business.
 After the acquisition of PCPC by PTCHC, it entered into various agreements with other investors.
 PCPC and PCLHC had merged with PCPC as the surviving entity.
-As of December 31, 2023, the company has no employees.